translation-cards/txc-maker/docs/setup.md

    * To run locally, use `mvn appengine:devserver` from the project root
     * Access the app at http://localhost:8080/get-txc
-   * To deploy, use `mvn appengine:update`
-    * You will be asked to authenticate by following a URL and pasting a code into the terminal.
-    * Access the app at http://translation-cards-dev.appspot.com/get-txc

 ## 4. Run the (frontend part of the) application

 From the `src/UI` directory:

 * `npm install` : install dependencies
+ * `npm install --unsafe-perm` : use this if using docker
-* `npm run config` : configure your Java backend location
+* `npm run config` : configure your Java backend location, defaults to http://localhost:8080
- * Set the API_LOCATION variable if needed
+ * Set the API_LOCATION environment variable if the backend is not running on your machine
 * `npm run test` : Run the Jasmine tests through Karma.
 Connect to http://localhost:9876 to debug with your browser.
 * `npm run start` : Start a simple server which serves the files.

+## Debug configuration (optional)

+To debug the Java server, add the following flags to your debugger's configuration:

+`-agentlib:jdwp=transport=dt_socket,address=8000,server=y,suspend=n`

 ## Docker Setup (optional)